Arttuv/arttuv-website/src/content/writings/feedly-vs-inoreader-and-the-ultimate-feed-aggregator.md

 **Team or business features** are not important to me and I don’t think I would be sending newsletters either.
 I can see how team features could be amazing with a research group or with colleagues, but I have never had that extensive need for content monitoring.

 **Highlights and notes** are a mystery to me.
 I keep them elsewhere (and I could see myself using Evernote, Pocket, Instapaper, or even plain old PDF for that.
-I have a hunch that this might be something I haven’t figured out yet - maybe highlights and comments in a feedreader could be used more as a quick preprocessing step in the process.
+I have a hunch that this might be something I haven’t figured out yet - maybe highlights and comments in a feed reader could be used more as a quick preprocessing step in the process.

 ## Why Inoreader is Better for Me
-Feedly's and Inoreader's margeting texts support beautifully my valuation of their features:
+Feedly's and Inoreader's marketing texts support beautifully my valuation of their features:

 > "Take back control of you news feed"